Learning to love art at an early age

 Raymond James Gasparilla Festival of the Arts is dedicated to strengthening the foundation of the arts through youth in our community and providing outreach support to local nonprofit organizations.
 At the 2016 festival, the ACT program raised approximately $3,800 for the Children’s Cancer Center.
 This year, the ACT program will raise funds for two nonprofit organizations within the Tampa Bay Area: Children’s Cancer Center and NOMADstudio.

 This year, the Art Collectors in Training area is located in Kiley Garden and will operate during these times:

 Sunday, March 4th: 11am – 3pm

-The Art Collectors in Training area is made possible by these sponsors: Shumaker, BECK, Friends of the John F. Germany Public Library and Creatives Refired.
+The Art Collectors in Training area is made possible by these sponsors: Shumaker, Friends of the John F. Germany Public Library and Creatives Refired.